 The overall mining plan for the site does not deviate greatly from the plan previously presented in the July 1987 Amendment 02.
-In 2005, Lafarge mined through a portion of the 25 foot offset berm separating what is known as the Seaworth Parcel (Exhibit C-4, Area F) and the Taft Hill Expansion Pit (Permit No. M-2001-051).
+In 2005, Lafarge mined through a portion of the 25-foot offset berm separating what is known as the Seaworth Parcel (Exhibit C-4, Area F) and the Taft Hill Expansion Pit (Permit No. M-2001-051).
 This resulted in a disturbance of an additional 0.38 acres.
-The berm was backfilled and reestablished in order to remain in compliance with the Taft Hill Expansion permit: however, and the Home Office Pit Mining Plan was amended. is being amended to reflect this additional disturbance.
-No other amendments are being made.
+The berm was backfilled and reestablished in order to remain in compliance with the Taft Hill Expansion permit and the Home Office Pit Mining Plan was amended.